Home » Cuisines » Traditional Chinese Food » Braised Beef Shank {Chines Style Jiang Niu Rou}

 beef shank cut into halves

-4. Turn the heat to medium-high, heat the wok for 2 minutes, add canola oil, add green onion and ginger, stir for 15 seconds or until fragrant, and add beef shank.
+4. Turn the heat to medium-high, heat the cast iron wok for 2 minutes.
+Add avocado oil, use a silicon spatula to spread evenly across the wok base, and then add green onion, ginger, star anises, bay leaves, and black cardamon.
+Stir fry for about 15 seconds or until fragrant, and then add beef shank.

 sear the beef shank

-5. Sear for 1.5 minutes, and then flip and sear the other side for another 1.5 minutes.
+5. Sear the beef for about 2 minutes, and then flip and sear the other side for another 2 minutes.

 beef shank braised in the wok

-7. Remove the lid of the wok, turn the beef shank to cook the other side, cover the lid, and cook for another 10 minutes.
-The juice in the wok is reducing and slightly thickening.
+7. Remove the lid of the wok, turn the heat back to medium-high, turn the beef shank and then cover the wok with the lid and cook for additional 10 minutes.

 Braising Beef Shank Chinese Style